MSc Human Resource Management

 MANAGING ACROSS THE GLOBE

-This module is designed to sensitise the students to the context specific nature of the discipline of management and help them uncover the diversity among managerial values and practices across the world.
-It seeks to equip the students with the knowledge and skills that will give them the confidence to be members of organisations anywhere on the globe.
+This module is designed to sensitise you to the context specific nature of the discipline of management and help you to uncover the diversity among managerial values and practices across the world.
+It seeks to equip you with the knowledge and skills that will give you the confidence to be members of organisations anywhere on the globe.

 - Degree Classification Good 2.2 or equivalent